-My raw dogs
+My raw fed dogs

+Our own dogs have been fed a raw diet for many years now.
 My dogs eat a diet of predominantly raw rabbit, chicken, tripe, fish and eggs.
 With plenty of other things thrown in for variety.

 As I have become increasingly focused on clicker training, I have to confess that raw feeding does cause some difficulties for me.
+Especially with puppies.